 \subsection{Referring expression comprehension (REC) and its generalisation}

-The single-box constraint observed in MPG stems from the adoption of the traditional REC framework in general domain.
-Traditional REC tasks assumes every textual expression refers to exactly one object in the image.
-This assumption is embedded in benchmark datasets like ReferIt and RefCOCO(g) \cite{kazemzadeh-etal-2014-referitgame, krishna2017visual, yu2016modeling}, which contain only groundable phrases with single corresponding bounding box.
+The single-box constraint observed in MPG stems from the adoption of the traditional REC framework from the general domain.
+Traditional REC tasks assume every textual expression refers to exactly one object in the image.
+This assumption is embedded in benchmark datasets like ReferIt and RefCOCO(g) \cite{kazemzadeh-etal-2014-referitgame, krishna2017visual, yu2016modeling}, which contain only groundable phrases with a single corresponding bounding box.
 Architecturally, REC-styled models regress directly on four bounding box coordinates without producing confidence scores, making single-box prediction intrinsic to their design.

 This limitation led to GREC, which reframes grounding as set prediction: predict a variable-sized set of bounding boxes—including zero when appropriate \cite{He2023GREC, Hemanthage2024RECANTFormer}.
 Detection Transformers like MDETR enable this by treating grounding as set prediction with cross-modal fusion and learnable object queries, naturally handling zero-or-more outputs with confidence scores \cite{Kamath2021MDETRUnderstanding}.
 Our work systematically adapts this more flexible formulation to medical imaging.